 Cable strands within the polyethylene sheath and the drawing wheel.

 Joined length of polyethylene sheath ready for placement.

 The remaining strands were then individually drawn into place through the polyethylene sheath from the deck level using a drawing wheel.

 After being secured in an adjustable anchorage point in the tower head, the strand was cut to length and fixed at deck level.

 A hydraulic jack at the tower top was then used to set the final strand tension to match that of the initial strand.
 1.3.8.

 Anchor points under the deck - western end.

 Initially the stay cables were subject to serious vibrations.
-Experimentation using heavy ropes tying the stay cables diagonally back to the deck solved the problem.
+Experimentation using heavy ropes tying the stay cables diagonally back to the deck reduced the problem.

-The spring failure safety link was later added.
+The spring failure safety link shown below was added later.